omnt/OpenMobileNetworkToolkit/README.md

 OMNT provides tooling to researchers and developers of mobile communication networks like 3GPP 2/3/4/5G.
 The main objective of OMNT is the collection of measurement data on the mobile network like RSSI, RSRQ, RSRP, GNSS position, Cell ID, PLNM and much more.
-On top of those passive measurements on the radio environment and network parameters, OMNT can also run a iPerf3 server / client for bandwidth, latency and jitter evaluation as well as round-trip-time and jitter evaluation via ICMP (Ping).
+On top of those passive measurements on the radio environment and network parameters, OMNT can also run an iPerf3 server / client for bandwidth, latency and jitter evaluation as well as round-trip-time and jitter evaluation via ICMP (Ping).
 Measurement data can be stored locally and / or send to an InfluxDB 2.x server.
 Measurement results can be visualized e.g. via provided Grafana Dashboards or be further processed e.g. with python.
-Besides its measurement capabilities, OMNT provides a deep insight in the state of the phone e.g. software versions, connectivity states, SIM card content and much more.
+Besides its measurement capabilities, OMNT provides a deep insight into the state of the phone e.g. software versions, connectivity states, SIM card content and much more.
 Network related Carrier Settings can be configured (if the app is granted the corresponding privileges).
 Also, OMNT provides access to different "secret" settings in Android phones.